SGH-0706/Module-4/Exception Handling: Avoiding Index Errors.md

-# Exception Handling in Python: Avoiding Index Errors
+# 4D Exception Handling in Python: Avoiding Index Errors
+## Developed by : Srinithi Muthukumar
+## Register No. : 212224240161
 ## 🎯 Aim
 To write a Python program that handles an **IndexError** when trying to access an element beyond the available range of a list.